-- staff should wear single-use disposable gloves and aprons to deal with the incident: - St Joseph's Pre-school provides disposable wipes and encourages the child to use them and to wash the private parts of their body; - soiled clothing is double bagged and tied; - the hygiene procedure is displayed in the washroom area; - hand-washing procedures are in place and good hygiene practice is followed.
-Disposable nappies and gloves are put in a sealed bag and into the sanitary disposal unit held within the disabled toilet within pre-school premises; and if assistance is required by a child when using the toilet, staff wear single-use disposable gloves which are bagged and disposed of.
+- staff should wear single-use disposable gloves and aprons to deal with the incident; - St Joseph's Out of School Club provides disposable wipes and encourages the child to use them and to wash the private parts of their body; - soiled clothing is double bagged and tied; - the hygiene procedure is displayed in the washroom area; - hand-washing procedures are in place and good hygiene practice is followed.
+Disposable nappies and gloves are put in a sealed bag and into the sanitary disposal unit held within the disabled toilet within the Out of School Club premises; and - if assistance is required by a child when using the toilet, staff wear single-use disposable gloves which are bagged and disposed of.